canjs/can-connect-signalr/docs/can-connect-signalr.md

 ```

 With this configuration, the `signalRConnection` can make RPC calls to a `SignalR` hub named `MessageHub`
 located at `http://test.com`.
-If the `SignalR` hub is configured correctly (see below), the connection will
+If the `SignalR` hub is configured correctly (see below), the connection will also
 receive broadcast messages from the `SignalR` hub.

 The connection can be assigned to the `connection` property of a DefineMap: